ForEvolve/forevolve.github.io/_drafts/en/2021-03-07-learn-coding-with-dot-net-core-part-4.md

 But explaining that the following block of code is an implementation of the XYZ algorithm could be.
 As I mentioned, at some point, you want to aim at writing clear enough code that you don't need to explain it.
 That said, as a beginner, please leverage comments to help you out.
-You can describe your code if that helps you remember or understand.
+You can describe your code if that helps you remember or understand for example.
 Everyone learns differently.
 There is no wrong with how to learn, so if using comments helps you, please do!
-If you don't know, experiment with techniques and keep what works best for you.
+If you don't know, experiment with techniques and keep what works best for you, only you can find this part out.

 {%- include learn-coding-with-dot-net-core/next.md nextIndex=5 -%}